Norwalk Industrial Waterfront Land Use Plan

 The final plan will be used to inform future rezoning efforts, among other things, and include:

-- Prioritized land use policy
+- Prioritize land use policy which encourages water dependent uses

 - Economic development recommendations